 This post contains affiliate links.

 Before I share more about the book, I would like to explain 2 important things:

 #1.
 This is not a Canadian history program.

 This book was not designed to be a primary text for learning about Canadian history.
 It’s a writing program.
-A writing program that uses Canadian history as its source texts.
-It is a great add-on to your history studies, or a review of what you’ve learned already, though and even offers some suggestions for Canadian history living books that you can read alongside the writing.
+A writing program that uses Canadian history as the source texts.
+It is a great add-on to your history studies, or a review of what you’ve learned already though and even offers some suggestions for Canadian history living books that you can read alongside the writing.

 #2.
 This book assumes you are familiar with the Structure and Style approach that IEW uses.

 Mr. Pudewa has a seminar that he holds to show parents how to teach their children writing.
 It is available either in person, through a 12 disc video series called Teaching Writing: Structure and Style that you can buy from IEW.com, or from their new Premium Membership which allows you to watch it all online!
 (The online edition is a great deal!)
 This seminar walks you through everything you need to know as a language teacher – explaining the method used for the programs they’ve created for students and how to develop great writing skills with your kids.
 It’s very detailed and thorough, and a great place to start if you are looking to be more confident in teaching your kids Language Arts.
 Here’s a screenshot of what’s included in the Premium Membership.

 If you haven’t taken the seminar, I believe that you can still do the book, however, you will need to make sure you carefully read the teacher’s guides and student lessons more closely.
 You probably will find it more challenging and a bit confusing as the book uses some of the language and jargon specific to the training.